rescawen/Wenlei-Dai-Rankkauslista-Tsoha/README.md

 ## Topic Description

 The main page will show a list of all tournaments (visible even without log in).
 User can create and log in with an account.
 Once logged in, user can both create and join these tournaments.
-Tournaments are in single elimination format and have random seedings for initial simplicity.
+Tournaments are in single elimination format and have seedings based on the order of players who have joined it.

 The inspiration is a very simple version of [Challonge](https://challonge.com/).